CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 4.3.=[G/Z/paras/s2]

-4.4.sec=The rent and the advance payment as referred to in articles 4.2 and 4.3 will be payable in advance, at all times on or before the first day of the period to which the payment relates [in accordance with the method designated by the landlord/by way of transfer to account number ………………………. in the name of ………………………………………………………..*].
+4.4.sec=The rent and the advance payment as referred to in articles 4.2 and 4.3 will be payable in advance, at all times on or before the first day of the period to which the payment relates {PaymentMethod.sec}.

+PaymentMethod.Alt1.sec=in accordance with the method designated by the landlord

+PaymentMethod.Alt2.sec=by way of transfer to account number {PaymentTo.AccountNumber.#} in the name of {PaymentTo.AccountName.cl}

+PaymentMethod.SecName=PaymentMethod

+PaymentMethod.=[G/Z/Alt/2]

 4.5.0.sec=The following amounts will be due per payment period of one month:

-4.5.1.sec=- the rent									EUR
+4.5.1.sec=the rent {Payment.Monthly.Rent.EUR}

-4.5.2.sec=- the advance on the fee in connection with the supply of electricity, gas and water for consumption in the living area of the rented object on the basis of an individual meter in that part							EUR
+4.5.2.sec=the advance on the fee in connection with the supply of electricity, gas and water for consumption in the living area of the rented object on the basis of an individual meter in that part {Payment.Monthly.Utilities.EUR}

-4.5.3.sec=- the advance on the fee due for the provision of the other supplies and services to be provided in connection with the occupation of the rented object 								EUR
+4.5.3.sec=the advance on the fee due for the provision of the other supplies and services to be provided in connection with the occupation of the rented object {Payment.Monthly.Services.EUR}

 4.5.4.sec=00.

-4.5.00.1.sec=So that the total monthly amount due by the tenant will be				EUR
+4.5.00.1.sec=So that the total monthly amount due by the tenant will be	{Payment.Monthly.Total.EUR}

-4.5.00.2.sec=In words ……………………………………………… euros.
+4.5.00.2.sec=In words {Payment.Monthly.Total.InWords}.

 4.5.00.=[G/Z/paras/s2]

 4.5.=[G/Z/ol/s3]

-4.6.sec=With a view to the effective date of this tenancy agreement, the initial payment period will relate to the period of …………………. to …………………………….. inclusive, and the amount due for such initial period will be EUR ....................
-The tenant is to pay such amount on or before ………………………....
+4.6.sec=With a view to the effective date of this tenancy agreement, the initial payment period will relate to the period of {Tenancy.Begin.YMD}. to {Tenancy.InitialPeriod.End.YMD}, inclusive, and the amount due for such initial period will be {Payment.InitialPeriod.EUR} The tenant is to pay such amount on or before {Payment.InitialPeriod.DueDate.YMD}.

 4.=[G/Z/ol/s6]

 5.Ti=Rent adjustment

-5.1.sec=If the rented object is residential accommodation subject to a non-decontrolled rent, the rent may be adjusted, upon a proposal by the landlord, for the first time on …………………………, and subsequently annually by a percentage not exceeding the percentage permitted by law as prevailing on the effective date of such adjustment for residential accommodation subject to a non-decontrolled rent, failing which the rent will be adjusted in accordance with the provisions of article 5.2.
+5.1.sec=If the rented object is residential accommodation subject to a non-decontrolled rent, the rent may be adjusted, upon a proposal by the landlord, for the first time on {RentAdjustment.Non-Decontrolled.FirstDate.YMD}, and subsequently annually by a percentage not exceeding the percentage permitted by law as prevailing on the effective date of such adjustment for residential accommodation subject to a non-decontrolled rent, failing which the rent will be adjusted in accordance with the provisions of article 5.2.
 In addition to the percentage referred to in the foregoing sentence, the rent may be adjusted, upon a proposal by the landlord, by a percentage not exceeding the percentage permitted by law as prevailing on the effective date of such adjustment for the income-related rent increase, if the rented object is self-contained accommodation subject to a non-decontrolled rent.
 To the extent required, the parties declare that the provisions of Article 7:252a DCC will apply mutatis mutandis and, to the extent required, the tenant consents to the application for a certificate as referred to in Article 7:252a(3) DCC.

 5.2.sec=If the rented object is self-contained accommodation subject to a decontrolled rent for residential accommodation, the provisions of article 5.1 will not apply.
-In such event, the rent will be adjusted, for the first time on ......................................., and subsequently annually in accordance with the provisions of article 16 of the general provisions.
-On top of, and simultaneously with, the annual adjustment in accordance with article 16 of the general provisions, the landlord will be entitled to increase the rent by no more than ...%.
+In such event, the rent will be adjusted, for the first time on {RentAdjustment.Decontrolled.FirstDate.YMD}, and subsequently annually in accordance with the provisions of article 16 of the general provisions.
+On top of, and simultaneously with, the annual adjustment in accordance with article 16 of the general provisions, the landlord will be entitled to increase the rent by no more than {RentAdjustment.Decontrolled.MaxPercentage.%}.

 5.=[G/Z/ol/s2]